Staff & Steering Committee

 Owiso Makuku, At Large Member

-Owiso is currently the Community Development Director for the Town of Essex (VT) and brings her vision and passion for serving and improving communities – of which housing is a critical component – to the position.
+Owiso is currently the Chief Executive Officer at Main Street Landing, and brings her vision and passion for serving and improving communities – of which housing is a critical component – to the position.
 She received her undergraduate degree from Middlebury College in Middlebury, VT and went on to serve in the Peace Corps as an agriculture volunteer in the Dominican Republic, an experience which both informed her path in life and led her to interest in housing.
 Post-Peace Corps, she pursued and received dual Masters degrees in Architecture and Urban Planning from MIT in Cambridge, MA.
 Owiso has spent most of career in the public sector – Cambridge (MA), Burlington (VT), NYC and Detroit (MI) — but also worked in the private sector on Cambrian Rise, the equivalent of a new neighborhood in Burlington, VT.
 She is a positive-minded, people-person who enjoys reading, skiing, skating, wine-tasting, sudoku puzzles and a good joke, among other things.

 Patricia Tedesco, At Large Member